Italy

 Assesses the adequacy of safeguards in nationality laws to prevent and reduce statelessness, including facilitated routes to naturalisation for stateless people, and protections for otherwise stateless children born on the territory or to nationals abroad, foundlings and adopted children.
 Examines law, policy, and practice on birth registration, including access to late birth registration, and reduction measures taken by States to prevent and reduce in situ statelessness.
 Analyses provisions on deprivation of nationality and whether there are safeguards related to renunciation and deprivation of nationality to prevent statelessness from occurring.

-Italian law provides that a child born in Italy to parents who are stateless or cannot confer their nationality, acquires nationality at birth.
+Positively, Italian law provides for a reduced residence requirement for naturalisation of stateless people.
+Moreover, a child born in Italy to parents who are stateless or cannot confer their nationality, acquires nationality at birth.
 However, in practice, the implementation of the provision is not automatic, and parents must provide relevant supporting documentation to have the child’s Italian nationality recognised.
 Foundlings acquire Italian nationality but may need to prove they do not possess another; and there is no risk of statelessness during adoption procedures.
 Children born to Italian nationals abroad are Italian by law, but registration is required and if the parents are unmarried, paternity must be declared.
-Birth registration is assured in law and practice, though late registration may require a court procedure.
-Some initiatives have been established to address the risk of statelessness among Romani populations, but it is unclear what concrete action has been taken to address this risk in recent years.
+Birth registration is assured in law and practice, though late registration may require a court procedure, children of same-sex couples may face challenges in registering both parents in their birth certificate, and there are reported issues of children being assigned a presumed nationality at birth.
+The new National Strategy for Equality, Inclusion and Participation of Roma and Sinti 2021-2030 was published to address the risk of statelessness among Romani populations.
 Deprivation of Italian nationality is permitted on grounds of national security in the case of naturalised nationals and no remedies are provided where this leads to statelessness.
+Derivative loss of nationality is possible in theory but has never been applied.

-• People with stateless status may apply for naturalisation after five years, which is reduced from the standard 10 years for third country nationals.
+• People with statelessness status may apply for naturalisation after five years, which is reduced from the standard 10 years for third country nationals.

 • A criminal offence may bar someone from naturalisation depending on individual circumstances, which should be assessed in each individual case by the Ministry of Interior.